Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Boswellia_Clinical_Monograph_VectorStore.md

   - Choose products with clear standardization (AKBA %, total BA %).
   - Prefer brands with GMP certification and third-party CoAs.
   - Use formulations with enhanced delivery (phytosome, micellar, water-soluble) when rapid or robust effect is needed.

 ---

+## Supply Chain & Market Ethics

+### Adulteration & Identity Risks
+**Risk Level:** **High**
+*   **Species Confusion:** *Boswellia serrata* is the primary source of AKBA, but commercial "Frankincense" often contains other species like *B. papyrifera*, *B. sacra*, or *B. frereana*, which have different chemical profiles.
+*   **Resin Adulteration:** Crude gum resin is often adulterated with sand, bark, or cheaper resins to increase weight.
+*   **Extract Spiking:** Some "standardized" extracts may be spiked with exogenous boswellic acids rather than being true full-spectrum extracts.

+### Sustainability & Environmental Impact
+**Status:** **High Concern**
+*   **Over-Harvesting:** Boswellia trees are under severe threat from over-tapping (making too many incisions to harvest resin), which weakens and kills the trees.
+*   **Poor Regeneration:** Intense grazing and land-use changes prevent sapling regeneration.
+Populations in some regions are projected to collapse.
+*   **Ecological Impact:** The decline of Boswellia trees threatens the ecosystems they support in dryland regions.
+*   **CITES Status:** *Boswellia serrata* is not currently CITES listed, but trade is monitored due to sustainability concerns.

+### Certification & Sourcing Recommendations
+*   **FairWild:** **FairWild** certification is the gold standard for verifying sustainable wild-harvesting practices and fair labor conditions.
+*   **Sustainable Tapping:** Sourcing from suppliers who enforce strict tapping limits (resting trees for recovery) is essential.
+*   **Traceability:** Demand full traceability to the specific region of harvest to ensure species authenticity (*B. serrata* is primarily Indian).

+---